-\ Value is significantly different (p < .05) from the value for the same jurisdiction and student group in 2015.
-NOTE: The NAEP grade 4 reading scale ranges from 0 to 500.
-Achievement levels correspond to the following points on the NAEP reading scales: below Basic, 207 or lower; Basic, 208-237; Proficient, 238-267; and Advanced, 268 and above.
+^{} Value is significantly different (p < .05) from the value for the same jurisdiction and student group in 2017.

+NOTE: The NAEP grade 4 reading scales: below Basic, 207 or lower; Basic, 208-237; Proficient, 238-267; and Advanced, 268 or above.
 At or above Basic includes Basic, Proficient, and Advanced.
 At or above Proficient includes Proficient and Advanced.
 Detail may not sum to totals because of rounding.
 All differences were calculated and tested using unrounded numbers.

-SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP), various years, 2003-2015 Reading Assessments.
+SOURCE: U.S. Department of Education, Institute of Education Sciences, National Center for Education Statistics, National Assessment of Educational Progress (NAEP),